iobroker-community-adapters/ioBroker.chromecast/README.md

    2. Click on *Install from custom URL*
    3. Enter [https://github.com/angelnu/ioBroker.chromecast](https://github.com/angelnu/ioBroker.chromecast)
 2. Add an instance of the Chromecast adapter
-3. Go to the ioBroker instances tab
-4. Activate the Chromecast instance adapter (no config is required)
+   * it should automatically run after it is installed
-5. Check your log: you should see logs about the detected devices
+3. Check your log: you should see logs about the detected devices
-6. Write an URL such as [http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3](http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3) to the chromecast.0.<your chromecast name>.player.url2play
+4. Write an URL such as [http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3](http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3) to the chromecast.0.<your chromecast name>.player.url2play
-7. The URL should start playing on your device
+5. The URL should start playing on your device

 Features
 --------